jpjane89/monkeymind/README.md

 MonkeyMind incorporates the [python-mindwave library](https://github.com/akloster/python-mindwave/tree/master/pymindwave) for parsing the raw EEG data from the MindWave headset.

-Back-end: Written in a Python-Flask MVC framework where Jinja provides the views and SQL Alchemy provides the models.
+Back-end: Written in a Python-Flask MVC framework where Jinja provides the views and SQL Alchemy provides the model.
 Employs Flask-Socket.io for transferring data from the MindWave headset to the browser.

 Front-end: Javascript, D3.js, jQuery & jQuery UI